 - Minor side effects can include skin irritation, breast tenderness, menstrual pain, nausea, headaches, weight gain, mood swings, fatigue, and acne, although these often resolve after a few months

-- It may not be as effective for those over 30 BMI
+- It may not be as effective for people with a BMI over 30

 The birth control patch is 99% effective at preventing pregnancy when used properly.
 If you start on the patch within five days of your period start date, you’re protected against pregnancy right away.
 If you start the patch at another time in your cycle, use backup birth control like a condom for the first seven days.